wp-plugins/orbisius-simple-notice/readme.txt

 * Supports text and HTML
 * The notice can be shown on top of all content or to push the content down
 * You can choose to show the notice on all pages/posts or on the home page only
+* Optionally show a close button.
+When a notice is closed/dismissed it won't be shown again until the message is changed or more than 2 days have passed.

 == Demo ==
 TODO